Vue Data Grid: Full Width Rows

 column.
 Instead you should work off the data parameter, which represents the value for the entire row.

-rowNode as input and should return a boolean
+rowNode as its input and should return a boolean

 false (do not use